pikakid98/decluttertube/README.md

 This removes an entire row from the main page and POTENTIALLY other issues.
 But afaik, it isn't TOO bad

 ###### `*6`
 Both deletes or removes options from the settings in the video player.
-It also removes any qualities under 480p.
+It also removes any qualities under 480p as well as Playback Speed.
 Currently trying to find a way to fix this